EdBeese/ons_postcode_extractor/README.md

 New postcode outcodes are sometimes created by Royal Mail, and, if that is the case, then the matches may not find a town that matches the pattern.
 If that is the case, then a warning will appear.
 For example, if a new postcode area E23 is created, the following will appear:

 ```
-"⚠️ Outcode E22 not found.
+"⚠️ Outcode E23 not found.
 Regex data may need to be updated."
 ```
 If this occurs, then an issue should be raised, or a pull request made with the amended Regex matcher.

-### Maltiple Town Matches
+### Multiple Town Matches
 Some postcode outcodes cover more than one Post Town (for example, the BR2 postcode covers both Bromley and Keston).
 In the unlikely event that a new postcode matches more than one Regex pattern, the following warning will appear.
 For example, if BR2 6AA matched more than one pattern, the following will appear.
 ```
 "⚠️ Multiple possible matches for BR2 6AA.
 Regex data may need to be updated."